 - Doran's Ring gives you 15AP right off the bat, giving you at LEAST 30 AP at the start.
 When you get a chance to use Lucent Singularity on a patch of minions, you should get a nice amount of gold by last hitting with your passive.
 You should have enough gold for boots.

-- Boots of Speed = speed.
+- Boots = speed.
 Speed is good.
 You can now dodge faster with these.

 - Amplifying Tome gives you more AP!
 But thats the main reason of buying it.
 You buy this to build into Fiendish Codex.